OJStuff/Get-DMR-IDs/README.md

 ### Example 3

 This command specifies to create formatted export file for region 2 (Europe).
 Country 302 (Canada) will also be added to the collection, but Norway (242) will ble excluded.
-File format will be for default traceiver type (AnyTone D878/D578) and the file will be named "users-anytone.csv".
+File format will be for default traceiver type (AnyTone D878/D578) and the file will be named "users-anytone.csv":

-    >python3 getdmrids.py -r 2 -c 302 -242
+    >python getdmrids.py -r 2 -c 302 -242

     Options specified for export of formatted file:
     -r 2 include region: Europe